 Decorative, colorful environments are an inviting place to learn.
 Please use caution with how you attach items and do not use adhesives (ie. tape, hot glue, staples, Velcro) that will damage paint or drywall.
 Painter's tape may be placed under the poster and then a small amount of hot glue or Velcro may be attached to the painter's tape.
-At the end of the day, please see that students remove clutter, paper, pencils, and place their chairs on the top of their desks.
+Only 50% of the wall space may be covered with items and still be in compliance with the Fire Marshall.
+At the end of the day, please see that students remove clutter, paper, pencils, etc. to make it easier on the custodians.
+Have students place their chairs on the top of their desks in order to assist the custodians in their clean up.